esophiac/MSDS-431-Assignment-6/README.md

 - gitignore: from original repository, removed .exe so that the original and final build are included in this repository.
 - go.mod: defines the module's properties
 - go.sum: record of the library the project depends on
+- goroutines_pipeline_final.exe: the executable for the final version of the assignment
+- goroutines_pipeline_original.exe: the executable for the cloned repository before any changes were made
 - LICENSE: from the original repository
 - main_test.go: tests the functions in main.go to make sure the channels are working
 - main.go: runs the program with goroutines and without goroutines